 The Indigo Prize is a new economics prize that challenges entrants to consider how to measure economic activity in a 21st century economy.
 We want to catalyse a debate about how and what factors are currently measured given our evolving economies, technology and skills bases, and what should now be taken into consideration in official economic statistics that measure the health, size and growth of a modern economy.

-Applicants are invited to submit an essay of up to 5,000 words, with the shortlisted candidates going on to present their concept to our eminent Judging Panel to compete for the £100,000 first prize.
-Second and third place will be awarded £25,000 and £10,000, respectively.
+Applicants to 2017’s competition were invited to submit an essay of up to 5,000 words, with the shortlisted candidates going on to present their concept to our eminent Judging Panel.

-Entrants are invited to submit an answer to the following question:
+Entrants were invited to submit a 5,000-word answer to the following question:

 “How would you design a new economic measure for global economies that fully acknowledges not only social and economic factors but the impact of creativity, entrepreneurship and digital skills?
 How should your new measure be used to improve the way we measure GDP in official statistics?”